 How do you contact an ombudsman?

-Ombudsmen visit the facility regularyly.
+Ombudsmen visit the facility regularly.
 You can talk to the ombudsman during one of these regular visits or you can contact him or her at:

 Cenla Area Agency on Aging

 A Guide to Residents' Rights

 What rights do you have as a nursing home resident?
 All of the rights every other citizen enjoys, plus additional rights that have to do with your life ina a nursing home.
 Here is a partial listing of these additional rights: